RomantikHaydut/RomantikHaydut/README.md

 - 👋 Hi, I’m @RomantikHaydut
 - 👀 I’m interested in games
-- 🌱 I’m currently learning unity
+- 🌱 I’m currently learning unity and c# programming language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :

 <!---
 RomantikHaydut/RomantikHaydut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.